WebAssembly/component-model/design/mvp/WIT.md

 ## Item: `include`

-A `include` statement enables union the current world with another world.
+A `include` statement enables the union of the current world with another world.
 The structure of an `include` statement is:

 ```wit
 include pkg.my-world-1 with { a as a1, b as b1 }